CSCE-331-Spring-2026-900-908/team44-project3/README.md

-# Project 2 Team 44
+# Project 3 Team 44

-A Point-of-Sale (POS) system built in Java using Quarkus and JavaFX.
+A Point-of-Sale (POS) system built in Java using Quarkus and Svelte.

 ## Getting Started